 Whether you're buying a sandwich or making your own, here are some tips to help you make healthier choices:

 - go for brown, wholemeal bread or rolls

 - choose healthier sandwich fillings such as lean meats (this includes ham, beef, turkey and chicken without the skin), tuna, smoked mackerel, hard-boiled egg, and cheeses such as Edam, Emmental, Gruyère, mozzarella and low-fat cream cheese

 - go for a sandwich that contains salad - add or ask for extra, if possible

-- if the sandwich is home-made or made to order, try having it without butter, spread, mayonnaise or other dressing especially if the filling is moist, or just have a small amount
+- if the sandwich is home-made or made to order, have it without butter, spread, mayonnaise or other dressing especially if the filling is moist, or just have a small amount

 - if you do have mayonnaise, choose a low-fat variety, when you can